 9. Plan lots of things to look forward to

 While you’re making plans for your work day, make sure that you’re also making plans for your life outside of work.
 It’s hard to stay productive and motivated if every day feels like a total slog.
 Working effectively from home also has a lot to do with taking care of yourself and your mental health.
 So plan fun activities with your friends or family!
-Go for walks together at a safe distance, set up a Zoom call with your coven, plan a fun movie night with your family, learn a TikTok dance or two, buy yourself a lovely new magazine or book to read, or plan to try a new recipe that has a lot of components.
-We still can (and should!) have fun during these stressful times.
+Go for walks, set up a Zoom call with your coven, plan a fun movie night with your family, learn a TikTok dance or two, buy yourself a lovely new magazine or book to read, or plan to try a new recipe that has a lot of components.

 10. Take advantage of working from home!